OctopusDeploy/docs/docs/security/authentication/azure-ad-authentication.md

 :::success
-**Get the right permissions for your Azure Active Directory tenant before starting** In order to configure the your instance of Octopus Deploy as an App, you will need administrator permissions to the desired Azure Active Directory tenant in your subscription.
+**Get the right permissions for your Azure Active Directory tenant before starting** To configure your instance of Octopus Deploy as an App, you will need administrator permissions to the desired Azure Active Directory tenant in your subscription.
 :::

-1. Login to the "[Azure Portal](https://portal.azure.com)" , click on your account positioned at the top-right of the screen, then select your desired directory.
+1. Log in to the [Azure Portal](https://portal.azure.com), click on your account positioned at the top-right of the screen, then select your desired directory.

    ![Switch Azure Directories](images/aad-portal.png "width=500")

-2. Select the hamburger menu in the "[Azure Portal](https://portal.azure.com)"  and select **Azure Active Directory** from the Azure menu.
+2. Select the hamburger menu in the [Azure Portal](https://portal.azure.com)  and select **Azure Active Directory** from the Azure menu.

    ![Open AzureAD service](images/aad-service.png "width=500")